Digital images in bioimaging for beginners

 Bio-Formats – a translator of different file formats

-Back to: Microscopy File Formats Translating Bioimaging File Formats with "Bio-Formats" The Open Microscopy Environment Consortium has created the so-called Bio-Formats library (Linkert et al., 2010, J Cell Biol) to enable the translation from a large number of proprietary file formats to the OME data model, generating OME-TIFF as a potential output file.
-Most files generated at the vendor-specific microscopes are written in proprietary, [...]
+Translating Bioimaging File Formats with "Bio-Formats" The Open Microscopy Environment Consortium has created the so-called Bio-Formats library (Linkert et al., 2010, J Cell Biol) to enable the translation from a large number of proprietary file formats to the OME data model, generating OME-TIFF as a potential output file.
+Most files generated at the vendor-specific microscopes are written in proprietary, i.e., vendor-owned file formats.
+Aside from [...]

 Next-generation file formats for bioimaging